 - One must be a first degree relative of the other two;

 - At least two successive generations must be affected (autosomal dominant inheritance);

 - At least one relative with LS-related cancer should be diagnosed before age 50

 Tumour pathology should be verified when possible and other CRC syndromes should be ruled out

 Figure 1.
 Example of a pedigree meeting Amsterdam criteria.
 The patient (37yo female indicated by the arrow) could benefit from genetic counselling based on her family history; however she would likely not be offered genetic testing because an affected family member (ideally her affected brother) would be most appropriate and informative to test first.

 If your patient does not meet any of the criteria above, but you are suspicious of a hereditary cancer syndrome, consult your local genetics centre or hereditary cancer program.
-In general, suspicion of a hereditary cancer syndrome should be raised if:
+Please refer to hereditary cancer syndrome point of care tool for further information.

 If your patient has been found to carry a mutation in a Lynch syndrome gene, he/she has an increased lifetime risk to develop certain cancers (Table 1)3.
 This also means that family members are at risk of carrying the same mutation and of having similar cancer risks.
 Evidence is emerging from population based studies that these cancer risks are gene specific8,9.

 Table 1.
-Lifetime cancer risks for individuals who have inherited a mutation in a Lynch syndrome gene as compared to the general population.3
+Lifetime extra-colonic cancer risks for individuals who have inherited a mutation in a LS gene as compared to the general population.6

 Click to connect to your local genetics centre or hereditary cancer program.